New York vs Florida Tax Comparison

 The Remote Work Opportunity: NY Salary, FL Taxes

-Scenario: A software engineer earns $180,000/year, remote-eligible, based originally in NYC.
+Real Scenario: A fintech engineer earns $180,000/year, remote-eligible, originally based in NYC.

-If they relocate to Miami:
+If they relocate to Miami with the same employer:

 - Income tax savings: ~$17,000–$18,000/year (NYC + NY state eliminated)